MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Prepare to build apps using Teams Toolkit

 Teams Toolkit supports different environments for creating apps.
-Teams Toolkit helps to integrate Azure Functions capabilities and cloud services in the Teams app you've built.
+Teams Toolkit helps to integrate Azure Functions capabilities and cloud services in the Teams app that you've built.

 :::image type="content" source="../assets/images/buildapps-TTK.png" alt-text="Prepare to build apps using Teams Toolkit":::

 ## Build environments

 Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
-You can choose any of the following environments that best suit your app:
+You can choose any of the following environments:

 * JavaScript or TypeScript
 * SharePoint Framework (SPFx)

 ### Create your Teams app using JavaScript or TypeScript

-The apps built with JavaScript have the following advantages:
+The apps built with JavaScript or TypeScript have the following advantages:

 * App comes with its own UI and UX capabilities that are rich and user friendly.
 * Provides quick upgrades to the existing apps.